 Challenge 3 – lots of exceptions

 Almost all aspects of Polish are governed by respective rules.
 However, there are just as many exceptions.
 Very often all I can say to my students is: “This is just the way it is.
-Memorise it”.
+Memorise it.”
 Over time, it turns out there are more and more exceptions to remember.
-This is a difficult moment for them.
+This is difficult for them.
 It would be easier to memorise a couple of rules and apply them when necessary.
 The reality is that, apart from learning the rules, the students must learn just as many – if not more – exceptions.

 Do their native languages hinder learning Polish?

-What type of support Polish employers can offer?
+What type of support can Polish employers offer?

 Offering Polish language classes is a very good idea.
 However, this is just one of many forms of support.
 Inviting foreign workers to social get-togethers and on trips is highly valuable as it integrates employees and allows foreign workers to see Poland and its places of value.
 Offering psychological and emotional support is also important.
 Employers should give staff time for linguistic and cultural assimilation.
 They should also be sympathetic and open to help with any difficulties.